THE HIGH-KNEE ONE-HUNDRED

 --Popsmear magazine

 --Cheyntara-Live in Lincoln.
-Sure our own releases are legit, if we listen to 'em enough.
+Sure our own releases are legit, if we

 --The Spin Alternative Record Guide